Estuary

 Image Source

-Data ingestion is the process of collecting, importing, and loading data from various sources into a system for storage or analysis.
+Data Ingestion is the process of collecting, importing, and loading data from various sources into a system for storage or analysis.
 It’s the first step in the data analytics pipeline which ensures that the correct data is available at the right time.

 The data ingestion pipeline, often called the data ingestion layer, can be broken down into: